 Any education benefits program is usually aimed at attracting top people upon recruitment.
 Likewise, it intends to enhance the overall skillset of the business.

 Food and entertainment expenses

 For employers, it is also important to take into account the employee spending for meals and entertainment.
-These advantages lure especially young talents as they select firms who boast of providing them.
+These advantages lure young talents, especially as they select firms that boast of providing them.

 This perk also gives the impression that the employer cares more about the welfare of your employees.
 Employees who believe their employer genuinely cares about their well-being are more likely to stay with the company.

 Offering in-kind benefits has some benefits.
-In addition to tax advantages, providing these perks enables employees to use less money to access necessities like housing, transportation, meals, healthcare, etc.
+Providing these perks enables employees to use less money to access necessities like housing, transportation, meals, and healthcare.